aniru-dh21/img2pdf/README.md

 4. Within the `Jade` file, it'll activate `Sortablejs` so that the user can rearrange the images before converting to PDF.
 There'll also be a 'convert to PDF' button which will send the address of the sorted image to the server `/pdf` route.

 5. When the `/pdf` route receives the images, it'll use `PDFkit` to convert the images to PDF.
 Then you'll send the address of the converted PDF.

+6. When the user clicks on the PDF link, the file will be downloaded to the user's device.